Sioux City Army Air Base / Chapel history

 November 4, 2025

 Service of Thanksgiving and Closure for the Chapel.
-One this date, a service for the public was lead by Rev. Andrew Nelson, Brigadier General Ret.
+On this date, a service for the public was lead by Rev. Andrew Nelson, Brigadier General Ret.
 Lawrence Christiansen, and Mayor Pro-Tem Dan Moore.
 The retirement of colors were provided by the Sergeant Bluff American Legion Post 662.

 Remarks